oleon12/mito_uce/README.md

 ## 0. Environments

 Before you start the guide, you must build specific environments.
-In fact, you must create two different environments, one for samtools, bwa, beftools, bedtools, and another for Python 2.7, blast, spades, and mitofinder-compatible packages.
+In fact, you must create two different environments, [one](https://github.com/oleon12/mito_uce/blob/main/CONFS/environment.yml) for samtools, bwa, beftools, bedtools, and [another](https://github.com/oleon12/mito_uce/blob/main/CONFS/mitofinder_env.yml) for Python 2.7, blast, spades, and mitofinder-compatible packages.
 You need to use conda to build the two environment (.yml) files in the <b>CONFS</b> folder.

 ```
-# Make sure that you are in the main before run these lines.
+# Make sure that you are in the main before running these lines.

 conda env create -f CONFS/environment.yml
 conda env create -f CONFS/mitofinder_env.yml --solver=classic